DUEF – Degree program in French

 PRE-REGISTRATION

-No applications will be processed before or after the pre-registration.
+No applications will be processed before or after the pre-registration period.

 CLASSES

-Students who have pre-registered for the course will receive their invitation to a mandatory French placement test by email at the begining of September 2024.
+Students who have pre-registered for the program will receive their invitation to the mandatory placement test by email at the end of August 2025.
+Students are required to be in France starting September 1, 2025.

-REGISTRATION FOR LESSONS IN FRENCH AS A FOREIGN LANGUAGE
+REGISTRATION FOR FRENCH AS A FOREIGN LANGUAGE COURSES

 • PRE-REGISTRATION